diehlpk/diehlpk.github.io/_posts/blog/2019-05-17-githubclassroom.md

 ### Generate a ssh key

-This step is only necessary, if you do not want to enter your password each time you work on github.
+This step is only necessary, if you do not want to enter your password each time you work on GitHub.

 ```bash
 ssh-keygen -t rsa -C "you@provider.com"